Moray Place, Dunedin: History

 The centre of Dunedin was first laid out by surveyor Charles Kettle during the 1840s.
 An initial obstacle to the development of the city was Bell Hill, a large outcrop situated where the southeastern quadrant of Moray Place now lies.
 This effectively split the early settlement of Dunedin in two, and for the first few years of settlement, a cutting through the hill was the only land route between the parts of the town to the north and south.
 The hill was quarried during the 1850s, providing building material for many of the city's early buildings.

 Kettle's initial plan may have been for the entire area within Moray Place to be a public reserve.
 This did not come to pass, and it was only through Kettle's direct intervention that the central part of the Octagon itself was not built on.
 As it is, the buildings between Moray Place and The Octagon include many of Dunedin's most prominent structures, and - though it may not have been Kettle's original intention - the concentric octagons of Moray Place and The Octagon are now undeniably the city's centre.

 In 1897, a fire station was built on Moray Place, located between the Municipal Chambers and St Paul's Cathedral.
 It was located here for accessibility to the city, but was moved just 14 years later in 1911 because the new motor engines used on the trucks woke residents and caused complaints as they went through the town on callouts.
 A larger building was also needed to house new equipment.
 The original building has long since been demolished and a car park now exists on that site.

 Historic buildings

 Several buildings in Moray Place have Category I or Category II Historic Place classification by Heritage New Zealand.
-Clockwise from Princes Street, these include the Savoy Restaurant building (I), St James Theatre building (I), former Dunedin Synagogue (I), Moray Terrace (II), former Congregational Church (II), Carnegie Centre (former Public Library) (II), Gainsborough House (II), former Holy Trinity Methodist Church (I), Stephens Inks building (II), Security Building (II), and First Church (I).
+Clockwise from Princes Street, these include the Savoy Restaurant building (I), St James Theatre building (I), former Dunedin Synagogue (I), Moray Terrace (II), former Congregational Church (II), Carnegie Centre (former Public Library) (II), York and Kirkwood Houses (II), former Holy Trinity Methodist Church (I), Stephens Inks building (II), Otago Pioneer Women's Memorial Hall (I), Security Building (II), and First Church (I).

 In addition, Burlington Street, a short, steep street which leads off Moray Place next to First Church, and its environs are classified as a historic precinct, and both St. Paul's Cathedral and the Dunedin Municipal Chambers are Category I historic places with access off Moray Place.